openstack/keystone/doc/source/developing.rst

 are sourced from the many files around Keystone as well as some external libraries.

 If new options are added, primarily located in ``keystone.common.config``, a new sample configuration file needs to be generated.
-Generating a new sample configuration to be included in a commit run:
+To generate a new sample configuration to be included in a commit run:

 .. code-block:: bash

-    $ tox -esample_config -r
+    $ tox -egenconfig -r

 The tox command will place an updated sample config in ``etc/keystone.conf.sample``.

-If there is a new external library (e.g. ``oslo.messaging``) that utilizes the ``oslo.config`` package for configuration, it can be added to the list of libraries found in ``tools/config/oslo.config.generator.rc``.
+If there is a new external library (e.g. ``oslo.messaging``) that utilizes the ``oslo.config`` package for configuration, it can be added to the list of libraries found in ``config-generator/keystone.conf``.

 Translated responses